ub2906/PathFinder/README.md

 # Algorithms used

+We have used 5 algorithms that use hueristics i.e are based on AI to help find shortest path,namely- A*,Greedy Best-first, Swarm, Convergent Swarm,Bidirectional Swarm,along with some other simple yet effecient algorithms such as dijkstra, bfs,dfs.Lets meet the algos used!

 Dijkstra's Algorithm (weighted):for finding the shortest paths between nodes in a graph, which may represent, for example, road networks. ; GIVES SHORTEST PATH

 A Search* (weighted): A* is a graph traversal and path search algorithm which uses heuristics, It is often used in many fields of computer science due to its completeness, optimality, and optimal efficiency.
 One major practical drawback is its space complexity, as it stores all generated nodes in memory;  FASTER THAN DIJKSTRA; GIVES SHORTEST PATH